wilhmhkm/Movie_Correlation_Analysis_Python/README.md

-# 🎬 Movie Correlation Analysis (Python Portfolio Project)
+# 🎬 Movie Correlation Analysis

 ## 📌 Executive Summary
 This project analyzes a movie industry dataset to uncover the key factors influencing box office success.
 Using Python, the analysis focuses on identifying correlations between variables such as budget, votes, and revenue.